ASC 2022 Logo no tagline 300

-What is psychometrics?
-Introduction and Definition
+What is Psychometrics?
+Definition & Meaning

 Psychometrics is a branch of data science.
 In fact, it’s been around a long time before that term was even a buzzword.
 Don’t believe me?
-Check out this Coursera course on Data Science, and the first example they give as one of the foundational historical projects in data science is… psychometrics! (early research on factor analysis of intelligence)
+Check out this Coursera course on Data Science, and the first example they give as one of the foundational historical projects in data science is… psychometrics! (early research on factor analysis of intelligence).

 Even though assessment is everywhere and Psychometrics is an essential aspect of assessment, to most people it remains a black box, and professionals are referred to as “psychomagicians” in jest.
 However, a basic understanding is important for anyone working in the testing industry, especially those developing or selling tests.
-It’s also important for many areas that use assessments, like human resources and education.

 Psychometrics is NOT limited to very narrow types of assessment.
 Some people use the term interchangeably with concepts like IQ testing, personality assessment, or pre-employment testing.
 These are each but tiny parts of the field!
+Also, it is not the administration of a test.

-What questions does Psychometrics address?
+What does Psychometrics do?

 Building and maintaining a high-quality test is not easy.
 A lot of big issues can arise.
-Much of the field revolves around solving major questions about tests: what should they cover, what is a good question, how do we set a good cutscore, how do we make sure that the test predicts job performance or student success, etc.
+Much of the field revolves around solving major questions about tests: what should they cover, what is a good question, how do we set a good cutscore, how do we make sure that the test predicts job performance or student success, etc. Many of these questions align with the test development cycle – more on that later.

 How do we define what should be covered by the test?
 (Test Design)